lite-xl/lite-xl/doc/usage.md

 command — if the module does not exist for the current project when the command is run it will be created.

+## Big directories
+Often projects contain compiled, bundled or downloaded files which you don't want to edit.
+These files can be excluded from projects by configuring `config.ignore_files`.
+Such a configuration might look like `config.ignore_files = { "^%.", "node_modules" }`.
+This will exclude the `node_modules` folder and any file starting with `.`.
+You can add this to a user or project module.

+If a project has more files than the maximum (configured with `config.max_project_files`) lite-xl will switch to a different mode where files are lazily loaded.

+_Note: Because of lazy loading `core:find-file` will open `core:open-file` instead._

 ## Add directories to a project

 In addition to the project directories it is possible to add other directories